Meet Sofia G.

 Learn more about Sofia, her connection with her sister and her tight-knit relationship with her family in this Q&A with her sister, Myranda:

-Sofia G. and her family
+Sofia and family

 What advice do you have for other siblings and family members with autism?